mountblue/gearup/dual_booting_ubuntu_windows.md

 * If your Windows is installed in legacy mode i.e. MBR(Master Boot Record) style partitioning, install Linux in legacy mode
 * If your Linux is installed in UEFI mode i.e. GPT style hard disk partitioning, install Linux in UEFI mode
 * Do not skip any step.
 Go in sequence.
-* Running your Linux distribution live without installing is a good way to test if wifi, sound and graphics are working properly.
+* Running your **Linux distribution live without installing** is a good way to test if wifi, sound and graphics are working properly.
-* Disabling Fast Boot, Hibernation and Secure Boot are *really important*.
+* Disabling Fast Boot, Hibernation and Secure Boot are **really important**.
 * If you want to keep Windows as an option, then detection of Windows Boot Manager in Step 4 of the installation process is really important.
 * Remember Ubuntu likes ext4 partitioning, Windows likes ntfs.
-You can change the partition type using Gparted.
+You can change the partition type using Gparted for the target partition for Linux installation.

 Reference Links: